 - We are enrolled in the National Hospice and Palliative Care Organization, as well as the Hospice and Palliative Care Association of Arkansas.
 The St. Bernards Hospice Director serves as Northeast Regional Director in the organization.

 - We have received the Jonesboro Occasions Readers’ Choice Award for Best Hospice Agency for the last five years.

 St. Bernards offers hospice care in homes, nursing facilities, contracted local acute care facilities and assisted living facilities to Northeast Arkansas residents of Craighead, Clay, Greene, Lawrence, Poinsett and Cross counties, along with portions of Mississippi, Jackson and Randolph counties.

 In the Home Hospice program, each patient receives a nurse to coordinate his or her care.
 Your loved one will be seen anywhere from once every two weeks to daily, depending on the needs of the patient and family.
 Your loved one will also receive the care of Certified Nursing Assistant, who will provide personal care and support daily if needed.
 A nurse is on-call 24/7 every day of the year to assist with any unexpected needs.

 A licensed social worker is also assigned to each Home Hospice patient, offering support, resources and other needs to both the patient and family.
-A Hospice chaplain is on-staff, as well, to provide emotional and spiritual support to the patient and family.
+A Hospice pastoral care associate is on-staff, as well, to provide emotional and spiritual support to the patient and family.